-Last Updated: September 13, 2020
+Last Updated: December 12, 2020

 Having a mandatory delay between name changes does make sense.
 With millions of users, even having some of them change their name regularly would put extra strain on databases.
-Not only do those databases have to change the username but they also have to modify any relational links to that user name within the Twitch infrastructure.
+Not only do those databases have to change the username, but they also have to modify any relational links to that user name within the Twitch infrastructure.

-Change your Twitch username
+How to change your Twitch username

 What’s in a username?

-It’s a matter of minutes for a troll or savvy cyber criminal to check Facebook or Twitter for the same name, find your friends, your home city, perhaps address.
-Marketers use this kind of behavioural targeting so we know it works.
+It’s a matter of minutes for a troll or savvy cybercriminal to check Facebook or Twitter for the same name, find your friends, your home city, perhaps address.
+Marketers use this kind of behavioral targeting, so we know it works.

 Choosing a good username

-You may have some good ideas already about how to choose a username and that’s great.
+You may have some good ideas already about how to choose a username, and that’s great.
 If you don’t, here are five top tips for coming up with a good one.

 - Think about what the name says about you and what people who don’t know you will think when they see it.
 Does it create the right impression?